Lake Superior College: Leadership

-The president of Lake Superior College is Patricia Rogers.
-Rogers succeeded Patrick M. Johns in 2019.
+The president of Lake Superior College is Linda Kingston.
+Kingston succeeded Patricia Rogers on July 1, 2025.
+Rogers began her assignment in 2019, succeeding Patrick M. Johns.
 Johns began his assignment on July 1, 2010, succeeding Kathleen Nelson, who had served as president for 13 years.
 LSC's first president was Harold Erickson.
 He served from 1995 to 1997.

 Sustainability

-Lake Superior College aligns its triple bottom line sustainability goals through academic planning (economy), strategic planning (society), and facilities planning (environment) and has developed strategies to achieve goals related to each.
+Lake Superior College aligns its triple bottom line sustainability goals through academic planning (economy), strategic planning (society), and facilities planning (environment), and has developed strategies to achieve goals related to each.

 A part of the Lake Superior Watershed, Lake Superior College is strongly committed to environmental stewardship and sustainable development.
 In 2010, the Academic and Student Services "S" building became the first LEED Certified project in the Minnesota State Colleges and Universities System and continues to build and renovate to at least LEED Silver standards.
 LSC regularly monitors energy and water consumption for its 15 buildings and almost 400,000 square feet of space, with a goal of reducing overall carbon emissions by 50% from its 2009 baseline by 2030.
-LSC reports its monthly electric, natural gas and water use to the Buildings, Benchmarks and Beyond (B3) public reporting database, where it is benchmarked against peers and tracks its progress toward reduction goals.
+LSC reports its electric, natural gas, and water use to the Buildings, Benchmarks and Beyond (B3) public reporting database, where it is benchmarked against peers and tracks its progress toward reduction goals.
 In 2017, LSC was awarded a "Best of B3 Benchmarking" statewide award for its year-over-year energy efficiency improvement.

-Lake Superior College is a member of the Association for the Advancement of Sustainability in Higher Education (AASHE), is a 2008 signatory of the American Colleges and Universities Presidents' Climate Commitment (ACUPCC), is a 2013 Sustainable Twin Ports Early Adopter, and is a member of the Upper Midwest Association for Campus Sustainability (UMACS).
+Lake Superior College is a member of the Association for the Advancement of Sustainability in Higher Education (AASHE), a 2008 signatory of the American Colleges and Universities Presidents' Climate Commitment (ACUPCC), a 2013 Sustainable Twin Ports Early Adopter, and a member of the Upper Midwest Association for Campus Sustainability (UMACS).